rust-stuco/lectures/week4/slides.md

 # Standard Collections

-Rust's standard library contains very useful data structures called _collections_.
+Rust's standard library contains a number of useful data structures called _collections_.

-* Most data types represent one specific value, but collections can contain multiple values
+* Most other data types represent a single value, but collections contain multiple values
-* These collections are all stored on the heap
+* Values in collections are stored on the heap
     * The amount of data each has does not need to be known at compile time
-    * If you are interested in the other kinds of collections you can read the official [documentation](https://doc.rust-lang.org/std/collections/index.html) of `std::collections`
+    * To learn about other standard library collections, consult the [documentation](https://doc.rust-lang.org/std/collections/index.html) of the `std::collections` module

 ---